mtak-blog/mtak-blog.github.io/_posts/2019-03-24-generalizing-seqlocks.md

 2. At this point the writer has exclusive write access, so it can assign `new_value` to `value`.
 3. Release the write lock by adding 1 - making it even again.

-Crucially when the writer finishes, there is a *new* sequence number.
+Crucially, when the writer finishes, there is a *new* sequence number.
 To see why that's important let's look at the reader side of things.

 #### Seqlock readers